luisnquin/nao/.github/README.md

 - [x] No need to specify a path to access a note
 - [x] Edit from terminal editor
 - [x] Encryption
-- [x] One writer by note, multiple readers
+- [x] One writer and multiple readers by note

 ## Some basic commands